Bubble-Protocol/todolist/README.md

 Basic demonstration of using private, encrypted off-chain storage in a decentralised application using [Bubble Protocol](https://github.com/Bubble-Protocol/bubble-sdk).

-This dApp is built using React and the Base Goerli testnet.
+This dApp is built using React and the Polygon network.

 It is available to [try online here](https://bubbleprotocol.com/todolist).